Admission assured for academically talented students

 If you’re an incoming freshman and have an outstanding academic record, we have a spot already reserved for you.

-U.S. high school students who are ranked in the top 10 percent of their high school class or who have a GPA of 3.50 or better (on 4.0 scale) are assured admission to Washington State University.
+U.S. high school students who are ranked in the top 10 percent of their high school class or who have a cumulative GPA of 3.50 or better (on 4.0 scale) are assured admission to Washington State University.

 Assured admission FAQ